connor11528/task-app-backend/README.md

-Hapi MongoDB starter app with Lab for testing
+Task app with Hapi and MongoDB
 ===

 > This repo is for getting started building a tech stack with core tools like Node.js, Hapi v17 and MongoDB with Mongoose ORM